teampoltergeist/poltergeist/README.md

 [View documentation for the latest release (1.1.0).](https://github.com/jonleighton/poltergeist/tree/v1.1.0)**

+## Getting help ##

+Questions should be posted [on Stack
+Overflow, using the 'poltergeist' tag](http://stackoverflow.com/questions/tagged/poltergeist).

+Bug reports should be posted [on GitHub](https://github.com/jonleighton/poltergeist/issues) (and be sure to read the bug reporting guidance below).

 ## Installation ##

 Add `poltergeist` to your Gemfile, and in your test setup add: